 Three reasons you should consider applying to our master’s or doctoral degree programs:

 - Contemporary coursework.

 The digital information age is the energy driving education, commerce, and government.
 It’s the latest in a long history of communication-rich eras, going back to the golden age of Greece.
-In the MA program of study, you’ll explore rhetoric’s historical origins; sample the latest theories; develop skills for teaching, web designing, document production, and visual communication; learn to write proposals; produce manuals and in-house publications; and edit technical and scientific documents, whether print or online.
+In the MA program of study, you will explore rhetoric’s historical origins; sample the latest theories; develop skills for teaching, web designing, document production, and visual communication; learn to write proposals; produce manuals and in-house publications; and edit technical and scientific documents, whether print or online.

 - Engaged faculty.

 Our faculty have won numerous awards in both teaching and research.
 Award-winning teachers teach classes regularly and interact closely with graduate students in the classroom and on thesis committees.
-Faculty members such as David Russell and Charlie Kostelnick have won national awards for outstanding research.
+Faculty members, such as David Russell and Charlie Kostelnick, have won national awards for outstanding research.
 RPC faculty even founded and continue to edit one of the major academic journals in the field: The Journal of Business and Technical Communication.